Instructions for Schedule B, Interests in Real Property

 FPPC Toll-Free Helpline: 1 (866) ASK-FPPC - (866) 275-3772

 Report interests in real property located in your agency's jurisdiction in which you, your spouse or registered domestic partner, or your dependent children had a direct, indirect, or beneficial interest totaling $2,000 or more any time during the reporting period.
-See Reference Pamphlet, page 13.
+Real property is also considered to be "within the jurisdiction" of a local government agency if the property or any part of it is located within two miles outside the boundaries of the jurisdiction or within two miles of any land owned or used by the local government agency.
+See Reference Pamphlet.

 Interests in real property include: